 2. Time is money

 You can find a hotel room at a good price using a metasearch engine or online travel agency like Expedia but finding the best options and rates can also take a booker a lot more time.
-Business travelers making their own bookings could be wasting time that could have been better spent delivering their employer’s business strategy.
+Business travellers making their own bookings could be wasting time that could have been better spent delivering their employer’s business strategy.

 3. A helping hand

 In the real world things don’t always go to plan.
-Travel itineraries can change and a missed flight or travel disruption could mean that your traveler needs to rebook.
+Travel itineraries can change and a missed flight or travel disruption could mean that your traveller needs to rebook.
 This means you need access to offline TMC support such as the out-of-hours travel emergency service.
 They can re-arrange travel within minutes, without lengthy calls and queues.

-The most cost effective fare for a specific traveler is similarly not necessarily the cheapest.
+The most cost effective fare for a specific traveller is similarly not necessarily the cheapest.
 For example, someone who works in sales often has to change travel plans so a flexible ticket might be the sensible choice.
 Finding the right fare is what a TMC’s travel consultants are trained to do.

 A high online adoption rate is important but offline support is vital.